InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

 - **Protocol Buffers**: Initially the Cosmos SDK used Amino codecs for nearly all encoding and decoding.
 In this version a major upgrade to Protocol Buffers have been integrated.
-It is expected that with Protocol Buffers applications gain in speed, readability, convinience and interoperability with many programming languages.
+It is expected that with Protocol Buffers applications gain in speed, readability, convenience and interoperability with many programming languages.
 [Read more](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/app_and_modules.md#protocol-buffers)
 - **CLI**: The CLI and the daemon for a blockchain were seperated in previous versions of the Cosmos SDK.
 This led to a `gaiad` and `gaiacli` binary which were seperated and could be used for different interactions with the